Rental Housing Providers Need Immediate Relief

 - Congress should:

-- Provide borrowers who request forbearance with greater flexibility in repayment schedules; for example, give borrowers the option of modifying loans to add the balance accrued during forbearance to the mortgage amount.
+- Provide borrowers who request forbearance with greater flexibility in repayment schedules.

-- Expand forbearance to cover other property-level financial obligations.
+- Expand coverage to other property-level financial obligations.

 - Congress should: